MrDomocle/SNES2/README.md

 * **A** - move faster
 * Win if you get `420,000` points! (send me screenshots if you do lol)

-You can get the game ROM on the Releases page
+You can get the ROM [here](https://github.com/MrDomocle/SNES2/releases/latest)
 Not tested on real hardware, but works on Mesen and bsnes.
 Snes9x does **NOT** work - and seemingly any other emulator that cares about the ROM header.
 ## How I made this